syncfusion-content/flutter-docs/Flutter/maps/tooltip.md

 You can customize the shape tooltip text with the `shapeTooltipTextMapper`.
 The `shapeTooltipTextMapper` will be called with the corresponding index every time when you tap or click on a shape.
 You can change the format or the entire text and return it from this callback.

-Similarly, you can customize the bubble tooltip text using the `bubbleTooltipTextMapper`.

 {% tabs %}
 {% highlight Dart %}